cpswan/katacoda-scenarios/iac-git-dev/step8.md

 The 6th essential git command is:

 `git pull` to get any changes made on GitHub back to the local copy (without having to start from scratch with a new clone

-## Also Try

-`git log` to show a summary of commit messages

-`git status` to see whether there are changes yet to be committed, pushed or pulled